Dental Implants – Los Angeles, CA

 Contrary to common belief, dental implants can treat all cases of tooth loss if you are a candidate for the treatment.
-Your dentist in Los Angeles, Dr. Latner, creates a personalized treatment plan to replace your missing teeth.
+Your dental implant dentist in Los Angeles, Dr. Latner, creates a personalized treatment plan to replace your missing teeth.
 The process varies slightly depending on how many teeth you are replacing, but if you are an adult with good general oral and overall health, you can expect to enjoy the many great benefits that are only achievable with this versatile, permanent tooth replacement solution.
 To find out if you are a qualified candidate, continuing reading to learn more.